 Color grading represents a fundamental element of the diamond.
 Less color means more value and rarity.
 Even though many diamonds appear colorless to the inexperienced eye, most stones have a color veering slightly towards yellow or brown.
 The value of a diamond can vary considerably with even the slightest increase in yellow or brown.

 When you say diamond, people usually picture a round brilliant-cut diamond, which has 58 carefully aligned facets (57 if the culet is excluded).
 However, the majority of the world’s most famous diamonds are fancy cut.
-Bvlgari’s jewelry collection features several fancy-cut diamonds, including the emerald, pear, oval, and heart.
-A fancy-cut diamond must not only be symmetrical, but also gracefully elegant and attractive: what Bvlgari buyers refer to as “visual appeal.”
-Bvlgari’s fancy-cut diamonds not only have the best proportions and finish to ensure maximum brilliance and dispersion, but they also have the right “visual appeal”.
+Bulgari’s jewelry collection features several fancy-cut diamonds, including the emerald, pear, oval, and heart.
+A fancy-cut diamond must not only be symmetrical, but also gracefully elegant and attractive: what Bulgari buyers refer to as “visual appeal.”
+Bulgari’s fancy-cut diamonds not only have the best proportions and finish to ensure maximum brilliance and dispersion, but they also have the right “visual appeal”.